microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 `VectorRef` overload makes it easier for the backend compiler to optimize the bias vector loads with the ALU operations.

+If the `Bias` vector's interpretation type differs from the output vector type, the `Bias` vector is converted to the output vector type before the multiply-add operation.

 ### DXIL Types

 This feature adds the following new DXIL enumerations, which used as immediate